Amity University, Mumbai

-Amity University, Mumbai (AUM) is a private university located in Bhatan Village of Panvel, Navi Mumbai, Maharashtra, India.
+Amity University, Mumbai (AUM) is a private university located in Bhatan Village of Panvel, Maharashtra, India.
 It was established in 2014 by the Ritnand Balved Education Foundation.

 Recognition

 It is a State-Private University, established under Government of Maharashtra Act No. 13 of 2014 and is recognised by the University Grants Commission.

 Campus

-The campus of the university is located in the village Bhatan at Raigad district, connected to Mumbai-Pune expressway near the city of Panvel.
+The campus of the university is located in the village Bhatan at Raigad district.
 It includes indoor and outdoor sports facilities, and residential accommodation for staffs and students.

 Academics

 The university offers academic programs in the various fields, at both undergraduate and postgraduate levels including honors levels, besides offering doctoral degrees in several disciplines.